-We research debris flows at various levels: we observe their behaviour via automatic monitoring stations, trigger experimental debris flows in the laboratory, and simulate their courses and spread using a computer.
-Our research focuses on the following areas.
+We research debris flows in various ways: we observe their behaviour via automatic monitoring stations, trigger experimental debris flows in the laboratory, and simulate their courses and spread using a computer.

 We have set up multiple automatic debris flow monitoring stations in the Swiss Alps which provide us with important data sets for describing flow processes and for developing and calibrating numerical simulation programmes.
 Various measuring systems are used and tested at the stations.

-Two automatic debris flow monitoring stations (Illgraben, Dorfbach) are currently in operation.
-Other stations were installed in previous years and have also provided key data sets: Schipfenbach, Preonzo, Riascio.
+An automatic debris flow monitoring station is currently in operation at the Illgraben.
+Other stations were installed in previous years and have also provided key data sets: Dorfbach, Schipfenbach, Preonzo, Riascio.

-Developing numerical simulation programmes enables us to make reliable calculations of the flow behaviour of debris flows in the torrent on a debris-flow fan, which but also to identify critical conditions for overloading the torrent and indicate possible flow paths and at-risk areas outside of the torrent channel.
-We show the limitationss and possibilities of numerical simulation programmes based on exemplary ample applications and devise recommendations and guidelines for their use in hazard analysis.
-This work is carried out within the RAMMS Rapid Mass Movements programme.
+Numerical simulation programmes enable us to make reliable calculations of the flow behaviour of debris flows in the torrent on a debris-flow fan, which but also to identify critical conditions for overloading the torrent and indicate possible flow paths and at-risk areas outside of the torrent channel.
+We explore the limitations and possibilities of simulation programmes based on exemplary ample applications and devise recommendations and guidelines for their use in hazard analysis.
+This work is carried out within the RAMMS Rapid Mass Movements project.

 The findings from new field data and observations, laboratory experiments and calculations with numerical simulation programmes expand the knowledge of the complex and still insufficiently known phenomenon of debris flows.
 In addition, they contribute to the improvement of methods and working tools for practical use in the assessment of natural hazards and form the basis for the development and assessment of protective measures.

 Short video about WSL research in the Illgraben (Gottardo Pestalozzi, WSL)

 WSL strategic initiative: Climate Change Impacts on Alpine Mass Movements (CCAMM)